HG Wells in Sandgate

 Voysey had been influenced by Pugin and shared his ideas of ‘ornament and decoration confined to the structural necessities of the building’.
 He was also inspired by Ruskin (whom he met as a child) and his belief that artists and architects should look to nature for inspiration.

 Voysey is seen by some as incorporating both Arts and Crafts and Modernism; his influence was widespread and included Frank Lloyd Wright and Bauhaus.
-Voysey was known as a complete designer (as had been Pugin), working to harmonise the architecture of the building with the interior design itself through a holistic approach.
+Voysey was known as a complete designer (as was Pugin), working to harmonise the architecture of the building with the interior design itself through a holistic approach.
 Pevsner described him as the twentieth century successor to William Morris.
 He produced around sixty domestic houses and they have provided a pattern which has been repeated in suburban housing around the world.
 Of his work he said;

 ‘Our reference to the past should be only to learn the possibilities and limitations of the material we propose to use.
 We are in the midst of life, and must concern ourselves with living things, thoughts and feelings’.